jknowles/r_tutorial_ed/Tutorial1_Intro.md

 # R
-- R is an Open Source (and freely available) environment for statistical computinga nd graphics
+- R is an Open Source (and freely available) environment for statistical computing and graphics
 - Available for Windows, Mac OS X, and Linux
 - R is being actively developed with two major releases per year and dozens of releases of add on packages
 - R can be extended with 'packages' that contain data, code, and documentation to add new functionality